Ramiz-Rz28/Ramiz-Rz28/README.md

 Building full-stack apps and automations, using AI tools as part of my day-to-day workflow rather than an afterthought.

-🔭 Currently building: Cancify — a subscription tracker that flags renewals before they hit (Next.js, TypeScript, full-stack)
+🔭 Currently building a subscription tracker that flags renewals before they hit (Next.js, TypeScript, full-stack)

 🛠️ Also work on: workflow automations, hardware/IoT projects